Columbia State University

 Columbia State University was a California-based diploma mill that operated from the mid-1980s until its court-ordered closure in 1998.

 Although its name implied that Columbia State was a state-supported educational institution, it was not associated with a state government.
 Rather, it was a private operation owned by Ronald Pellar, a professional hypnotist also known as Ronald Dante who performed on stage under the name Dr. Dante, and who had for a brief time in the late 1960s and early '70s been married to the well-known actress Lana Turner.

 In U.S. Senate hearings in 2004, a former employee testified that Columbia State had "no faculty, [...] no curriculum, no classes, no courses, no tests, no one to grade tests, no educational facilities, no library and no academic accreditation."
 However, she testified that the school's promotional materials claimed that it was accredited, displaying a fake accreditation certificate in the university catalog.
 Also, the school logo and stationery falsely stated that Columbia State had been established in 1953.
 The stationery also listed a ten-member "Board of Advisors" that consisted of made-up names and titles.
 In her testimony, the former employee estimated that the operation had gross income of about $20 million between 1996 and 1998.
-However further investigation revealed that Columbia State University was licensed to operate by the State of Louisiana.
-Textbooks and course work were originally provided to students, many of whom completed the work and received degrees with the promise the school would soon achieve accreditation.
-One Florida law enforcement officer accomplished a complete course in Public Administration only to learn after receiving his degree the school would never be accredited.
-The State of Louisiana provided the Florida officer records of the school's license to operate in a settlement.